 Memory-leveraging Shuffling in Twister

 Instead of disk-based repetitive merge in MapReduce frameworks like Hadoop, the current Twister does shuffling in memory.
-Due to the poor reliability and scalability of the brokers, we turn to use direct TCP transfers instead of rely-ing brokers to send intermediate data.
+Due to the poor reliability and scalability of the brokers, we turn to use direct TCP transfers instead of relying on brokers to send intermediate data.

 In Twister, each Map task is located in a daemon process and executed by a thread.
-Once a KeyValue pair is output from a Map task, it is hashed according to the key and regrouped according to the destination, i.e., the location of the Reduce task which is selected to process this key.
+Once a Key-Value pair is output from a Map task, it is hashed according to the key and regrouped according to the destination, i.e., the location of the Reduce task which is selected to process this key.
 The reduce task selection can be redefined by the user but the default implementation is based on the key’s hash code and modulo operation.
-When a Map task finishes, it sends out all the KeyValue pairs it collects.
+When a Map task finishes, it sends out all the Key-Value pairs it collects.
 There are two different kinds of routes.
-If the data size is really small, e.g. less than 1MB, they are sent through the broker network.
+If the data size is small, e.g. less than 1MB, they are sent through the broker network.
 Otherwise, a small control message which contains the metadata information of the real data is sent through brokers to the daemon process where the Reduce task resides.
 Then it processes the message and fetches the real data by using direct TCP transfers.

 Since the intermediate data is large in shuffling, the program enters the second route in most cases.
 A thread pool is used at the receiver side to schedule the data retrieving activities to prevent it from crashing in heavy workload.
 The data received from the remote daemons are de-serialized and regrouped in a hash map based on the key.
 Once the data of a key from all the Map tasks are available, the daemon process starts the Reduce without delay.
 So the shuffling and reduce stages are coupled together and executed in a pipeline style.